 Previously embryonal tumors with multilayered rosettes (ETMR) where known as em...

-Encephalocoeles, also known as meningoencephalocele, are a type of cephalocoele where brain tissue herniates out through a defect in the cranium.
+Encephalocoeles, also known as meningoencephalocele, represent a form of neural tube defects and are a type of cephalocoele where brain tissue and overlying meninges herniate out through a defect in the cranium.

 Enchondromatosis, also known as Ollier disease, is a non-hereditary, sporadic, skeletal disorder characterised by multiple enchondromas that are principally located in the metaphyseal regions.